Protesters successfully negotiate reduced loadshedding following rally outside grid station

 Protesters led by a PTI provincial lawmaker ended a protest outside Peshawar’s Rehman Baba Grid Station on Saturday after receiving assurances from the utility company that it would reduce prolonged power cuts.

-Protesters demanded an end to loadshedding, stating that the unannounced outages, which were sometimes up to 16 hours long, compounded the adverse effects of the severe summer heat.
+The PTI MPA, Fazl Elahi, announced the end of the rally, after negotiations between the demonstrators, Assistant Commissioner Haroon Saleem and executive engineer Alam Zeb proved successful.

-Fazl announced the end of the rally, with negotiations between the demonstrators, Assistant Commissioner Haroon Saleem and Executive Engineer Alam Zeb proving successful.
 The protesters were assured that loadshedding would not exceed 10 hours and that feeders in the area would be supplied with adequate power.
+Earlier, they had threatened to enter the grid station and restore power themselves.

 According to DawnNewsTV, police arrived on the scene to try and disperse the protesters, who threatened to take control of the station and restore the power themselves if the loadshedding continued.